DRF Grantmaking - What We Fund

 2. Passage of specific legislation to accord with the CRPD

 3. Production of and/or follow up to alternative reports to the CRPD Committee

 4. Production of and/or follow up to reports submitted to other UN human rights monitoring mechanisms such as the Universal Periodic Review (UPR) of the Human Rights Council or to other Committees of Experts from other human rights treaties

 5. Advocacy to national or international agencies responsible for development planning to ensure that the CRPD is taken into consideration in strategy and goal development & assessment

 DRF supports projects that demonstrate a clear ability and commitment to contribute to the advancement of the human rights of persons with disabilities.
-Grants provide one- or two-year, project-specific support.
+Small Grants provide one year, project specific support; Mid-Level Coalition and National Coalition grants provide project-specific support activities to be implemnted over the course of two years; however, grants will be given one year at at time.
+A second grant will be awarded only with satisfactory completion of the first year.
 Cross-disability and other partnerships in-country are strongly encouraged, as are projects which address particularly marginalized sectors of the disability community.